devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 These libraries are essential tools for developers and researchers working on image-related projects, enabling them to perform complex image processing tasks effectively.

-## 32) Explain the process of converting an image to grayscale and applying edge detection using OpenCV in Python.
+## <mark> 32) Explain the process of converting an image to grayscale and applying edge detection using OpenCV in Python. </mark>

 Converting an image to grayscale and applying edge detection are common tasks in image processing, particularly in computer vision applications.
 Below is a detailed explanation of how to achieve this using the OpenCV library in Python.